What are scientific collaboration networks?

 When a scientist is a poor writer, they have very little chance of exceling as a primary investigator.
 Taken at face value, this may make sense to some readers: if you are not able to communicate your findings, then how will we know all the great things you’ve accomplished?
 However, if we think about how science is a collaborative effort, as we did before, why can’t a scientist who is not particularly skilled at writing just get help with that task?
 This collaboration is no different than a microbiologist seeking the help of an immunologist when trying to decipher how bacteria affect the immune system.

-Additionally, the hardest aspect of being a scientist (for most of us) is receiving funding, and to increase your chances of receiving funding, you must produce a well-written grant proposal on top of your publication record.
+Additionally, the hardest aspect of being a scientist (for most of us) is receiving funding.
+To increase your chances of receiving funding, you must produce a well-written grant proposal on top of your publication record.
 This compounds the disadvantage for scientists that struggle with written expression.

 Possible solutions for researchers who struggle with writing

-The next best thing is to find collaborators that are better than average writers and ask for their help.
+The next best thing is to find international scientific collaboration that is better than average writers and ask for their help.
 If that is not an option, then seek out companies that can help you communicate and disseminate your precious data to the masses.
 Companies with a primary focus on helping researchers write articles have experts across a variety of specialties that can help streamline the publication process.